 According to federal and Suffolk County prosecutors, fully 11 Trades Council officers, starting in or around October 2018, participated in a bribery and bid-rigging scheme in conjunction with certain nonunion building contractors.
-Most of the accused, including alleged ringleader James Cahill, were members of Plumbers and Pipefitters Local 638 and a couple belonged to Plumbers and Pipefitters Local 200.
+Most of the accused, including alleged ringleader James Cahill, were members of Plumbers Local 638, though a couple of them belonged to Local 200.
 The 10 persons charged beyond Cahill were Christopher Craft, Patrick Hill, Matthew Norton, William Wangerman, Kevin McCarron, Jeremy Sheeran, Andrew McKeon, Robert Egan, Scott Roche and Arthur Gipson.
 The first eight listed here were charged with honest services fraud, bribery and racketeering; Roche and Gipson were charged with honest services fraud and bribery, but not racketeering.
-Prosecutors allege that the defendants received dozens of payments totaling over $100,000.
+Prosecutors allege that the defendants received dozens of illegal payments totaling over $100,000.
 That’s a pretty modest sum.
-But the economic impact could have been large.
-The Long Island City (Queens), N.Y.-based Local 638, also known as Steamfitters Local 638, has jurisdiction over unionized pipefitting in New York City and Long Island.
+But the economic impact may have been large.
+The Long Island City (Queens), N.Y.-based Local 638 has jurisdiction over unionized pipefitting in New York City and Long Island.

 There was little doubt that Cahill, now 71, was the man in charge.
 In one instance, he was caught on a wiretap advising Employer-1 to “tell everyone to go fuck themselves” because “if you become union, you’ll have 12 fucking guys on your back.”
 After the employer paid a bribe to one of Cahill’s people, Cahill told co-defendant Patrick Hill, “Welcome to the real world.”
 He explained to the employer the facts of life.
 “Here’s the thing,” Cahill said.
 “I give you Paddy (Hill).
 But if Paddy fucks up and does stupid things, you have to tell me…I got my guys, I got the guys who come to me, and you know that, and everyone knows who comes to me.”
 In a separate conversation, defendant Matthew Norton stated at a meeting at which he, Cahill and Hill received bribes: “The real world is the real world and there’s…always wiggle room as long as everyone…understands each other, and everyone’s taken care of.”